jingle-jew/mha-widget-hub/docs/installation.md

 After installation:

 1. Open Home Assistant.
-2. Locate MHA Widget Hub in the sidebar.
+2. Go to Integrations & Devices
-3. Open the panel.
+3. Search for MHA Widget Hub
 4. Complete the initial setup if prompted.

 ---